 Our Kenyan Purple Leaf Tea, featured in our Masters & Pioneers collection, is made in Kangaita, a small settlement in Kenya’s central province, at a tea research station where new cultivars are being developed.
-Kenyan tea is naturally pesticide free.
+Kenyan tea is naturally pesticide-free.
 It grows in the vast and beautiful region at the base of Mt Kenya.

-Easy to brew, you’d prepare it just like you would black tea.
+Easy to brew, you’d prepare it just like black tea.
 Steep the leaves for about 3 minutes in boiling water.
 Watch your water slowly turn a lovely shade of purple.
 You can expect a delicate floral-fruity flavor.

 One aspect of Kenyan Purple Leaf Tea that people love is that, when you add citrus (or vinegar, or any acid) to it, it turns from colors - from purple to pink.
 As fun to drink as it is healthy, pairing it with lemon, lime or orange enhances the flavor and provides a great base for iced cocktails.
 Plus, you can watch it turn a beautiful shade of pink.